Vintage Kantha Waistcoat

-Designed for you to layer over t shirts, dresses and jackets.
+Designed for you to layer over t shirts, hoodies, dresses and denim jackets.
 A super versatile waistcoat that brings with it a wealth of beautiful stitch work you will marvel over.
 I know I do!

 Giving you a piece of indian history to treasure and take on your journeys.